Declutter for yourself & your community!

 To begin, let’s start with some questions to ask yourself when decluttering include:

-Since the start of the lockdowns in March, you may have noticed unfinished projects in your home, maybe you are unsure where to begin, or maybe the amount of clutter building up seems endless!
+You may have noticed unfinished projects in your home and maybe you are unsure where to begin, or maybe the amount of clutter building up seems endless!
 Fortunately, there are solutions.
 You deserve a fresh start and a home to feel comfortable in.
 Start by sorting, move onto decluttering, and finally begin organizing the items.
 Then, maintain and repeat.
 You do not need to organize your entire home in a day (in fact, I strongly recommend you start small!).
 Begin with one area or room in your home.
 Keep in mind, if you feel motivated to declutter during a lockdown that means certain charity drop-offs will be closed.
 Fortunately, Furniture Bank remains open through its safe pick-up option.
 Simply head to https://www.furniturebank.org/request-a-pick-up/ to request a donation pick-up.

 Remember, quality over quantity!
 It is much better to have a few memorable possessions that you love and always use than to have many things that weigh you down or clutter that creates unnecessary stress in your daily life- our lives are stressful enough!
 If you are worried about items being wasted, you can rest assured knowing that your household items will be put to good use!
 “Over half a million Canadians live in social or affordable housing, with a waitlist of nearly 300,000.
 When people living in poverty do find housing, they often have no beds to sleep on, places to sit, desks to study at, or pots and pans to cook with” (Furniture Bank, 2020).